 They print or play (on a loop) what gets them eye-balls.
 And that means they are never matter-of-fact.
 They are simply vying for your attention.

 And that is done by tugging at some strong emotion – using crisis, doom, sensation, controversy, crime, sex – hysteria of some sort.
 Something that would cause you to stick more and seek more.
 You don’t read the news and assimilate information – you consume the news, and the news consumes you.
 Think about it!

-So, while every CAT coaching expert, online or offline, will ask you to start reading newspapers (to stay updated and to improve your RC) from day-1, I respectfully dismiss both suggestions from these CAT Coaching experts.
+So, while every CAT coaching expert, online or offline, will ask you to start reading newspapers (to stay updated and to improve your RC) from day-1, I respectfully disagree with both suggestions from these CAT Coaching experts as being absolutely necessary.